umhau/FriendlyIdiots/README.md

-# The Modpack of the Friendly Idiots
+# The Modpacks of the Friendly Idiots

 There's multiple variations, because we're extra.